jpheffne/NC_emotion_classify/README.md

 2. **data**

    Cleaned data can be found here. **Note** Model files are too large to host in Github but can be found in an OSF repository [here](https://osf.io/543yw/).
+OSF is currently having issues uploading files so I will be uploading these soon.
 You'll want to place these in the `data/models/` folder or change the path locations in the analysis script.

 3. **graphs**